realliyifei/alfred-sequential-strings-creator/README.md

-Link:equential Strings Creator (Mac Alfred)
+# Sequential Strings Creator (Mac Alfred Workflow)

 This simple workflow lets you create a series of sequential strings, such as "hw1 hw2 hw3 " by "hw{1-3} ", etc., horizontally or vertically.
 Useful in todo apps, note-taking apps, etc.